Technical debt: Causes

-Such as insufficient software documentation, poor collaboration practices, lack of ownership, rewrites for outsourced software, inadequate attention to code quality, tightly coupled components, lack of a test suite, or failure to align to standards (including ignoring industry standard frameworks).
+Technical debt can be hit deliberately or inadvertently.
+Deliberate debt happens when a team knowingly accepts a short term compromise, for example to meet a release deadline, with the expectation that the affected code or design will later improve.
+Inadvertent debt happens when a team doesn't have enough information, experience, or understanding of the system to realize that a choice will create future maintenance work.
+The consequences of either type depend on whether the decision was made carefully, with an assessment of trade-offs and a remediation plan, or recklessly, without enough consideration for its long-term effects.
+Examples of the latter include insufficient software documentation, poor collaboration practices, lack of ownership, rewrites for outsourced software, inadequate attention to code quality, tightly coupled components, lack of a test suite, or failure to align to standards (including ignoring industry standard frameworks).

 Consequences

 By increasing the cost of ongoing maintenance, technical debt makes it harder to predict release schedules.
 "Interest payments" result from incomplete work and escalating integration costs due to changes in the upstream project.
 Increases in complexity and the amount of uncompleted work make it increasingly difficult to accurately estimate effort, resulting in delays, missed deadlines, and stress on engineering teams, which can result in higher staff turnover, compounding the problem.
 Carrying technical debt into production increases the risk of outages, financial losses, and potential legal issues due to breached service-level agreements.
 Future refactoring becomes riskier and costlier, with modifications to production code introducing greater chances of disruption.

 Failure to address technical debt can cause productivity to decline and slow down the delivery of features.
 The cumulative effects of technical debt result in increasingly fragile systems that can make bold improvements difficult.
 The domination of incremental changes, along with delays to critical refactoring, can result in stressed systems with inconsistent design, causing users to suffer from degraded performance and limited functionality while developers struggle to maintain quality.

+Empirical studies have shown delivery delay, reduced maintainability, and rework as the most frequently reported effects of technical debt.
+Debt can also increase the effort needed to understand dependencies, test changes, correct defects, and integrate work across a system.
+Its effects, then, can probably go beyond individual code modules, influencing planning accuracy, development throughput, and the ability of an organization to respond to changing requirements.